gurgeous/simhilarity/README.md

 * **normalizer** - proc for normalizing incoming strings.
 The default normalizer downcases, removes non-alphas, and strips whitespace.

 * **ngrammer** - proc for converting normalized strings into ngrams.
 The default ngrammer pulls out bigrams and runs of digits, which is perfect for matching names and addresses.

+* **verbose** - if true, show progress while simhilarity is working.
+Great for the impatient.